Interview Techniques and Advice

 All the interviewer knows about you, is what you have written on your CV and some additional information that may have been provided by an ex-employer on a reference, or by your recruitment consultant.

-I hate to sound like the proverbial 'stuck record' but first impressions really do matter.
+First impressions really do matter.
 Shake hands, make eye contact and smile.
 Limp handshakes are very off putting; practice please and get it just right.

 Don't be afraid to maintain eye contact during the conversation.
 If you are being seen by more than one person, make sure you direct your eye contact to all those present as comfortably as you can dependent upon the layout of the room.